-AUTHOR OF DEVILS ISLAND AND OTHER MYSTERIES
+AUTHOR OF THE CASE OF THE PURLOINED PAINTING AND OTHER MYSTERIES

 Before he became a mystery writer and reviewer, Brookins was a freelance photographer, a Public Television program director, a Cable TV administrator, and a counselor and faculty member at Metropolitan State University in Saint Paul, Minnesota.
 He has reviewed mystery fiction for the Saint Paul Pioneer Press and for Mystery Scene Magazine.
 His reviews appear at Barnes & Noble and Amazon Internet sites, on his own web site, Books n' Bytes, and on the popular news group, DorothyL.
 Several authors with blogs carry his reviews as well.
 Brookins is an avid recreational sailor.
 With his wife and friends he has sailed in many locations across the world.
 He is a member of Mystery Writers of America, Sisters in Crime, and Private Eye Writers of America.
 He can frequently be found touring bookstores and libraries with his companions-in-crime, The Minnesota Crime Wave.

 Brookins writes the sailing adventure series featuring Michael Tanner and Mary Whitney, the Sean Sean private investigator detective series, and the Jack Marston academic series.
 He has five novels in print along with a number of short stories.

 Brookins received a liberal arts degree from the University of Minnesota and studied for a Masters degree in Communications at Michigan State University.
 He is married with two grown daughters and lives with his wife Jean, a retired publisher and editor in Roseville, Minnesota.